Kevin McIntyre

 A first-generation Haitian-American, Dr. Gracia received a Bachelor’s degree in French from Stanford University, a medical degree from the University of Pittsburgh School of Medicine, and a Master of Science in Clinical Epidemiology from the University of Pennsylvania.
 She completed pediatrics residency at Children’s Hospital of Pittsburgh and later was a clinical instructor and research fellow at The Children’s Hospital of Philadelphia, where she conducted research on community risk factors for violence.

-In 2023, Dr. Gracia was appointed by President Biden to a two-year term as a member of the President’s Council on Sports, Fitness and Nutrition.
-In addition, Dr. Gracia is active in many professional and civic organizations, including the Aspen Global Leadership Network, the Dean’s Council at the University of Maryland School of Public Health, and the National Academy of Medicine Culture of Health Program Advisory Committee.
-She is an Ex Officio Member of the National Academies of Sciences, Engineering, and Medicine Roundtable on Obesity Solutions, a member of the Milken Institute Center for Public Health Advisory Board, and a member of the Center for Climate, Health, and the Global Environment (C-CHANGE) Advisory Board at the Harvard T.H.
+Dr. Gracia served as a member of the President’s Council on Sports, Fitness and Nutrition between 2023 and 2025.
+She holds many leadership positions with the public health sector including on the Aspen Global Leadership Network, the Dean’s Council at the University of Maryland School of Public Health, and the National Academy of Medicine Culture of Health Program Advisory Committee.
+In addition, Dr. Gracia is a Commissioner on the National Commission on Climate and Workforce Health, an Ex Officio Member of the National Academies of Sciences, Engineering, and Medicine Roundtable on Obesity Solutions, a member of the Milken Institute Center for Public Health Advisory Board, and a member of the Center for Climate, Health, and the Global Environment (C-CHANGE) Advisory Board at the Harvard T.H.
 Chan School of Public Health.
-In addition, she serves on the Board of Directors of Vaccinate Your Family and the Global NGO Executive Committee.
-She is a member of Women of Impact, and the Delta Sigma Theta Sorority, Incorporated
+Dr. Gracia also serves on the Board of Directors of Vaccinate Your Family and the Global NGO Executive Committee.
+She is also a member of Women of Impact, and the Delta Sigma Theta Sorority, Incorporated.